Learn to set up an asset management system by defining objectives, creating a plan and utilizing today’s technology

 Other details that should be discussed among management is the logistics.
 Certain kinds of assets might need additional preparation or special equipment (e.g. vehicles for transporting assets or the team responsible for the asset inventory to where the assets are located).

-While each business has different kinds of assets, a general rule that can be applied when describing asset status is to state whether the asset is usable or not.
+While each business has different kinds of assets, a general rule that can be applied when describing asset status once done with the physical inventory—is to state whether the asset is usable or not.
 Businesses can also add the following questions to further clarify the asset’s condition and performance:

 After listing assets and their status, it’s important to store this data in a secure, preferably digital, location.
 While storing paper asset inventory sheets in a filing cabinet can work temporarily, there are many long-term disadvantages.
 With a digital database, businesses can easily access and use previous asset inventory as templates for the next one.

 There is a lot that goes on in asset management, so much that the traditional manual workflow becomes tedious and inefficient.
 An organization that owns a large number of assets will surely find it difficult to monitor and utilize their assets.
 Fortunately, we live in the digital age, where most business processes can be automated to help organizations be agile.